 - Incidences involving lost or stolen traditional key should be reported to Physical Plant and/or Life Safety so that consideration can be given to re-keying the area if necessary.

 - Saint John's reserves the right to assess fees to the employee's personal billing account for the cost of re-key as follows:$150.00 initial cost to re-key a lock (per core, includes 2 operating keys)& $100.00 per additional lock (examples: desk drawers, file cabinets).
 Costs for loss of master and/or sub-master keys to be reviewed on an individual basis.

 - Each department Chair is responsible for any employee disciplinary actions due to a lost key and is to assess a department budget for all re-key costs not charged to an individual or covered by insurance.

-Beginning February 15, 2013, every key issued for campus buildings will be tracked on an individual basis, including all master keys, exterior building keys, and individual room and office keys.
-A Banner ID will also be obtained by Physical Plant for tracking purposes.
+Beginning February 15, 2013, every key issued for campus buildings is tracked on an individual basis, including all master keys, exterior building keys, and individual room and office keys.

 Keys for residential buildings are exempt from this policy as they are maintained and tracked by employees of Residential Life.